asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 run(15e6)
 {% endhighlight %}

-This may not have the same extreme brevity as some examples, but do note that everything from the "# set up IO" comment on out (i.e. most of the code) is just plain HOOMD-blue code that we cannot avoid if we want to run this system.

-OK, so you ran that.
-With [VMD][vmd] and the [density profile plugin][dens] you can now get the distribution of each component in the simulation box, and you can of course visualize the system.
+OK, so you ran that, i.e. you executed "hoomd co2-n2.hoomd" and waited for it to finish.
+With [VMD][vmd] and the [density profile plugin][dens] you can then get the distribution of each component in the simulation box, and you can of course visualize the system.
 Defining the molar fractions of CO<sub>2</sub> in the gas and the liquid as xCO2 and yCO2 respectively, we obtain the following quite nice